mholla/command-docker/command-freesurfer/README.md

    docker run -it command-freesurfer -v /local/directory/:/container/directory
    ~~~~~~~~
    This will mount a local drive to the container so that its contents are available.
 For other run options, see documentation on `docker run` and `docker exec`.

+5. The file `pysurfer_test.py` can be copied into the Docker image and run to confirm that Freesurfer and Pysurfer are working properly.